 VHDL-AMS is a programming language created in 1993.
 VHDL-AMS is a derivative of the hardware description language VHDL (IEEE standard 1076-1993).
 It includes analog and mixed-signal extensions (AMS) in order to define the behavior of analog and mixed-signal systems (IEEE 1076.1-1999).
 The VHDL-AMS standard was created with the intent of enabling designers of analog and mixed signal systems and integrated circuits to create and use modules that encapsulate high-level behavioral descriptions as well as structural descriptions of systems and components.VHDL-AMS is an industry standard modeling language for mixed signal circuits.
 Read more on Wikipedia...

 - VHDL-AMS ranks in the top 25% of languages

 - the VHDL-AMS wikipedia page

 - VHDL-AMS first appeared in 1993

 - See also: vhdl

-- I have 17 facts about VHDL-AMS. what would you like to know? email me and let me know how I can help.
+- Have a question about VHDL-AMS not answered here?
+Email me and let me know how I can help.